 The distance between your birdfeeder and the window should not exceed three meters.
 Mount it in the middle of the window to avoid reflections of the backyard because these cause collisions.

 FYI: Make your reading more engaging by knowing about hummingbirds in Texas!

 The best overall bluebird feeder for me is the Window Bird Feeder for its combination of aesthetic value and functionality.
 Unlike the Perky-Pet, which has two feeding slots on opposite sides, the Window Bird Feeder has a large feeding capacity to accommodate several birds at once.

-The Perky-Pet promises value for your money because you can install and maintain it easily.
+My next favorite is the Perky-Pet because this birdfeeder promises value for your money and you can install and maintain it easily.
 Additionally, it gives you control over the number of mealworms consumed in a day because of its small feeding slots.